polpielladev/polpiella.dev/src/_posts/an-early-look-at-swift-extensible-build-tools.md

     name: "Pol Piella"
 ---

 If you have ever used the `Xcode` pre-build step on Xcode projects to generate build files on the fly for Swift packages you will have noticed that it is not really possible to add new files between package resolution and build.
-This includes examples where you need to generate Swift code from resources such as translations, colors, images, etc. or even fetching a file from the server at build time and embedding it in your package, which I have had to try to do and _fail_ recently at work.
+This includes examples where you need to generate Swift code from resources such as translations, colours, images, etc. or even fetching a file from the server at build time and embedding it in your package, which I have had to try to do and _fail_ recently at work.

 A similar thing happens with linting.
 Say that you work in a large app where multiple packages live under a single Xcode project.
 If you want to use [swiftlint]() to lint and spot potential problems in a certain package, you need to add a build phase to the Xcode project, as it is currently not possible to add build steps to packages.
-What this means though is that you won't get feedback on your linting problems if the target you have selected and are developing for is a Swift pacakge itself.
+What this means though is that you won't get feedback on your linting problems if the target you have selected and are developing for is a Swift package itself.
 You will still have to run the _combined_ target where your build phase is defined, which needs to be a Xcode project.
 This can get pretty frustrating when working on large codebases and it is an issue we have had to deal with for a while... until swift 5.6 arrives!

 Ever since reading the [SwiftPM Extensible Build Tools Proposal](https://github.com/apple/swift-evolution/blob/main/proposals/0303-swiftpm-extensible-build-tools.md), which has now been implemented on the upcoming Swift 5.6 release, I have been itching to try and see how it works in practice and how easy it is to implement.
 I always feel like there is only so much you can gather from reading a proposal and, until you have a chance to try it out, you can't really get a sense of how it works.